tonjetj/tonjetj/README.md

 I enjoy building accessible, responsive, clean and inclusive websites/products and exploring new technologies to expand my skills.

 ## About Me
-- 🎓 Just finished my studies at [Noroff](https://www.noroff.no/) studying Front-End Development
-- 🔭 I am currently learning how to create my own REST APIs and enhance my skills in implementing CRUD operations
+- 🔭 Currently learning how to use Jest and Cypress for e2e testing
-- ⚡Fun fact: I can play songs on the piano by ear
-- 🤔 I’m looking for help with improving my skills in CRUD

 If you'd like to check out some of my projects, head over to my [Portfolio Website](https://tonjetj.github.io/portfolio-ca/).